 Annexation and extraterritorial jurisdiction from Eau Claire and Altoona as well as conversion of agricultural land to non-farm uses (primarily residential) are key issues in the Town.
 Farms in the Town are being rented to a greater extent, and farms with livestock are being replaced by cash crops, which is expected to continue.
 However, the majority of productive farmland is still being farmed.
-The Town has also experienced an increase in hobby farms and smallscale agriculture.
+The Town has also experienced an increase in hobby farms and small-scale agriculture.

 Moving forward, it is important to maintain and support the agricultural economy in the Town while accommodating desirable growth.
-Adherence to the Town's Future Land Use plan and minimizing According to the Community Survey, 64.6 of respondents stated that they are concerned with the conversion of productive farmland in the Town to non-farm uses (Refer to Appendix A)
+Adherence to the Town's Future Land Use plan and minimizing incompatible development in agricultural areas are crue incompatible development in agricultural areas are crucial to achieve this objective.

+According to the Community Survey, 64.6 of respondents stated that they are concerned with the conversion of productive farmland in the Town to non-farm uses (Refer to Appendix A)